AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-secure-solutions/02-app-config-retrieve.md

-# Lab 2: Retrieve Configuration Settings from Azure App Configuration
+# Module 2: Retrieve Configuration Settings from Azure App Configuration

 ## Lab Scenario
 In this exercise, you create an Azure App Configuration resource, store configuration settings using the Azure CLI, and build a .NET console application that uses the ConfigurationBuilder to retrieve configuration values.
 You learn how to organize settings with hierarchical keys and authenticate your application to access cloud-based configuration data.